BradHudsonGrant/java-backend-test/README.md

 Using the project:
-To hit the endpoint use a post request to "localhost:8080/oil-spill"
+I personally used Postman to hit the server but to hit the endpoint use a POST request to "localhost:8080/oil-spill"

 Example JSON Request Body
 {